thoth-tech/handbook/docs/company/reports/t2-2022/ontrack-report.md

 - Formatting documentation of new areas to match OnTrack documentation standards

 #### Project Mid-Trimester Progress
 Currently Completed Tasks:

 - Creation of Map of OnTrack system
 - Creation of List of areas to document
 - Creation of OnTrack Local Distribution User Guide

+#### Project End-Trimester Progress

+Completed Tasks:

+- Creation of Map of OnTrack system
+- Creation of List of areas to document
+- Creation of OnTrack Local Distribution User Guide
+- Creation of OnTrack Documentation Template
+- Creation of OnTrack Documentation Template User Guide
+- Creation of OnTrack Architecture Document

 #### Project Members (6)